QCD Axion Kinetic Misalignment without Prejudice: Introduction

 The QCD axion~\cite{Weinberg:1977ma, Wilczek:1977pj} is a hypothetical pseudo-scalar particle that emerges within the solution to the strong-CP problem proposed by Peccei and Quinn (PQ)~\cite{Peccei:1977hh, Peccei:1977np, Peccei:1977ur}.
 In the PQ theory, a new global $U(1)_{\rm PQ}$ symmetry is introduced along with a complex scalar field $\Phi$ that is PQ charged.
 The axion is the angular direction of $\Phi$ after the spontaneous symmetry breaking (SSB) of the $U(1)_{\rm PQ}$ symmetry.
 QCD anomalies explicitly break the PQ symmetry, reducing it to an approximate global symmetry.
 More generally, pseudo-scalar particles that couple derivatively to Standard Model (SM) fields are referred to in the literature as axion-like particles (ALPs)~\cite{Arias:2012az}.
 Axions and ALPs arise in various SM extensions through SSB or from string compactification~\cite{Arvanitaki:2009fg}.
 Their rich phenomenology allows for numerous experimental approaches which could soon reveal them~\cite{Marsh:2015xka, Irastorza:2018dyq, Arza:2019nta, DiLuzio:2020wdo, Sikivie:2020zpn, Mitridate:2020kly, Co:2021lkc}.
 Along with this theoretical motivation, the QCD axion is also an excellent particle candidate for explaining the missing dark matter (DM) observed~\cite{Preskill:1982cy, Stecker:1982ws, Dine:1982ah, Abbott:1982af}.

 It is currently still unknown when the PQ symmetry breaking occurs concerning other events in cosmology such as inflation~\cite{Turner:1990uz, Lyth:1991ub, Beltran:2006sq, Hertzberg:2008wr, Visinelli:2009zm}.
 For instance, if the SSB of the PQ symmetry occurs after inflation (i.e. the post-inflationary scenario), it is accompanied by the formation of defects such as networks of strings and walls which do not inflate away and whose relaxation and decay could be a substantial contribution to the axion budget~\cite{Davis:1986xc}.
 These motivations have pushed for consistently refining the computations regarding the production and evolution of the PQ field in the early Universe and to assess the present relic abundance of the QCD axion.
 Simulating the formation and decay of the network of strings and domain walls on cosmological relevant scales are mainly subject to errors and uncertainties due to the numerical complexity of the simulation~\cite{Klaer:2017ond, Gorghetto:2018myk, Kawasaki:2018bzv, Vaquero:2018tib, Buschmann:2019icd, Gorghetto:2020qws}.
 Recent works on axion string simulations indicate that during the non-linear transient regime, the relevance of the axion potential is negligible as long as the gradient terms in the full axion field equation dominates~\cite{Gorghetto:2020qws}.
 Other recent axion string simulations utilize both the results in Refs.~\cite{Kawasaki:2014sqa, Gorghetto:2020qws} to incorporate the dynamics of the non-linear regime and the contribution from domain walls lead to conflicting results.
-In Ref.~\cite{Buschmann:2021sdq}, the value of the axion mass is expected in the window $m_a \sim \mathcal{O}(40-180){\rm\,\mu eV}$, while Ref.~\cite{Hoof:2021jft} suggests a heavier axion mass window, $m_a \sim \mathcal{O}(0.2-80){\rm \, meV}$, with the discrepancy that can be traced back on different results of the scaling of the spectral index.
-The allowed window of QCD axion mass comprising all of the DM abundance significantly alters on invoking non-standard cosmology~\cite{Visinelli:2009kt, Visinelli:2017imh, Allahverdi:2020bys, Venegas:2021wwm, Arias:2021rer, Ramberg:2019dgi} or during an era of primordial black hole domination~\cite{Bernal:2021yyb, Bernal:2021bbv}.
+Note, that domain walls can form even in the absence of a cosmic string network when the field configuration is initially placed close to the hilltop of the axion potential~\cite{Linde:1990yj, Lyth:1991ub} or from the presence of an axion-like particle of mass degenerate with that of the QCD axion at the time of the QCD phase transition~\cite{Daido:2015bva, Daido:2015cba}.